L\'evy Langevin Monte Carlo for sampling from heavy-tailed target distributions

 \section{Conclusion and outlook}

 Our method successfully produces samples from heavy-tailed target distributions.
-In particular, due to the choice of a Lévy measure with tail behaviour matching the target distributions tail, it not only achieves exponential ergodicity in case of regularly varying target distributions, but also for subexponential target distributions with sub-Pareto tails.
-This expands the class of heavy tailed distributions that can be sampled from in exponential speed handled in \cite{huang_approximation_2020} and \cite{zhang_ergodicity_2023}.
+In particular, due to the choice of a Lévy measure with tail behaviour matching the target distributions tail, it not only achieves exponential ergodicity in case of regularly varying target distributions, but also for heavy-tailed target distributions with tails lighter and heavier than Pareto tails.
+This expands the class of heavy tailed distributions that can be sampled from in exponential speed handled in \cite{huang-approximation-2020} and \cite{zhang-ergodicity-2023}.

 As mentioned in the introduction, apart from being less demanding in terms of smoothness of the target density, the method of this work is also advantageous in two aspects in comparison to the aforementioned publications.
 First, the choice of a compound Poisson process, in contrast to a stable process, allows for an exact simulation of the driving noise, while the infinite intensity of a stable process always needs a truncation in order to simulate it.
-Second, the drift coefficient given by a fractional Laplacian in \cite{huang_approximation_2020} and \cite{zhang_ergodicity_2023} most probably needs another approximation strategy than numerical integration used to compute $\phi$ in the present work, which is accessible by Monte Carlo methods due to the finite-intensity jumps.
+Second, the drift coefficient given by a fractional Laplacian in \cite{huang-approximation-2020} and \cite{zhang-ergodicity-2023} probably is harder to approximate in an implementation in comparison to the drift coefficient $\phi$ in the present work, which is accessible by Monte Carlo methods due to the finite-intensity jumps.

-Last, and so far unmentioned, the simple form of SDE \eqref{levy langevin diffusion} in case of a compound Poisson process as driving noise, allows for the numerical scheme that consists of simulating the jump times of the Poisson process associated to $L_t$ and solve the (deterministic) autonomous differential equation in between jumps.
-The analysis of the numerical error introduced by approximating the solution to \eqref{levy langevin diffusion} should therefore be straightforward in our setting and is a possible and desirable extension of this work.
+Last, and so far unmentioned, the simple form of SDE \eqref{levy langevin diffusion} in case of a compound Poisson noise, allows for the numerical scheme that consists of simulating the jump times of the Poisson process associated to $L_t$ and solve the (deterministic) autonomous differential equation in between jumps.
+The analysis of the numerical error introduced by approximating the solution to \eqref{levy langevin diffusion} should therefore be favorable in our setting and is one of the main future directions of this work.

-To finish, as we mentioned in the introductory section, MCMC methods obtain their right to existence due to their superior performance in multivariate problems.
-We therefore identify the generalisation to the multivariate case as the main direction of future work.
-A key problem will be the generalisation of Theorem 4.3 in \cite{behme_invariant_2024} and Theorem \ref{uniqueness invariant measure} in this work to the case of state space $\mathbb{R}^n$.
+To finish, as we mentioned in the introductory section, MCMC methods obtain their right to existence from their superior performance in multivariate problems.
+We therefore identify the generalisation to the multivariate case as the other main direction of future work.
+This is intertwined with the aforementioned numerical approximation, especially due to the necessity to additionally approximate the multivariate integral appearing in $\phi$.